 Time is LIMITED to File!

-ATTENTION: Former Illinois Juvenile Detainees
+ATTENTION: Former Illinois Behavioral Health Residents

-ATTENTION: Former Illinois Juvenile Detainees
+ATTENTION: Former Illinois Behavioral Health Residents

 Today, survivors finally have a route to justice and accountability.
 Illinois lawsuits are seeking up to $2 million per survivor, underscoring the lifelong impact of the abuse.